-ipaddress IP address or hostname of the primary or secondary VMPS servers.
+Syntax Description ipaddress IP address or hostname of the primary or secondary VMPS servers.
 If you specify a hostname, the Domain Name System (DNS) server must be configured. primary (Optional) Decides whether primary or secondary VMPS servers are being configured.

-No primary or secondary VMPS servers are defined.
+Defaults No primary or secondary VMPS servers are defined.
+Command Modes Global configuration Command History Release Modification • 12.2(44)EY This command was introduced. entered.

-The first server entered is automatically selected as the primary server whether or not primary is entered.
 The first server address can be overridden by using primary in a subsequent command.

-When using the no form without specifying the ipaddress, all configured servers are deleted.
+When using the no form without specifying the ipaddress , all configured servers are deleted.
 If you delete all servers when dynamic-access ports are present, the switch cannot forward packets from new sources on these ports because it cannot query the VMPS.

-This example shows how to configure the server that has IP address 191.10.49.20 as the primary VMPS server.
-The servers with IP addresses 191.10.49.21 and 191.10.49.22 are configured as secondary servers:
+Examples This example shows how to configure the server that has IP address 191.10.49.20 as the primary VMPS server.
+The servers with IP addresses 191.10.49.21 and 191.10.49.22 are configured as secondary servers: Switch(config)# vmps server 191.10.49.20 primary Switch(config)# vmps server 191.10.49.21 Switch(config)# vmps server 191.10.49.22 This example shows how to delete the server with IP address 191.10.49.21: Switch(config)# no vmps server 191.10.49.21 your setting by entering the show vmps privileged EXEC command and examining the VMPS Domain Server row.

-'''

-Switch(config)# vmps server 191.10.49.20 primary

-Switch(config)# vmps server 191.10.49.21

-Switch(config)# vmps server 191.10.49.22

-'''

-This example shows how to delete the server with IP address 191.10.49.21:

-'''

-Switch(config) # no vmps server 191.10.49.21

-'''

-You can verify your setting by entering the show vmps privileged EXEC command and examining information in the VMPS Domain Server row.
+Related Commands Command Description show vmps Displays VQP and VMPS information.